-When a young cub is spotted all alone, chances are its mother is close by and generally it is best to leave the cub alone.
-In this case though, the cub was spotted alone for several days by rafting guides so they knew he might need help.
+When a young cub is spotted all alone, chances are its mother is close by and generally, it is best to leave the cub alone.
+In this case, though, the cub was spotted alone for several days by rafting guides so they knew he might need help.
 They suspected that the baby bear’s mother had died or she abandoned her baby cub.

 But, once they spotted the cub again, rafter Danny Allen took it upon himself to rescue the little cub.
-This time, the cub was on bank of the Nolichucky River and if he didn’t take action, the cub might possibly drown or die from starvation.
+This time, the cub was on the bank of the Nolichucky River and if he didn’t take action, the cub might possibly drown or die from starvation.

 Danny Allen, a rafting guide, spotted a bear cub for several days while rafting and noticed that it was always alone.

 When he rowed up next to it to see if it was alright, the bear cub jumped into his raft.

 If it wasn’t for Allen’s actions, the bear might have died on the side of the river of malnourishment.

 They named her ‘Noli’ after the river where she was found.

 To ensure she was healthy, she was brought to the Appalachian Bear Rescue in for rehabilitation in Townsend, Tennessee.

 She was severely dehydrated but the team provided her with the care she needed.

 Noli will need to recuperate at the rescue center before she can get back to the wild.